vopenia-io/meet/docs/installation.md

 ### Find livekit server connexion values

-Visio use livekit for streaming part so if you have a livekit provider, obtain the necessary information to use it.
+LaSuite Meet use livekit for streaming part so if you have a livekit provider, obtain the necessary information to use it.
 If you do not have a provider, you can install a livekit testing environment as follows:

 Livekit need a redis (and meet too) so we will start by deploying a redis :